Porges/ways-to-play/src/games/pigeon-lottery/index.md

 <!-- excerpt -->

 In European sources, it is often referred to as simply “the Chinese lottery”.
 The transliteration of the game is usually given as “pak-a-poo” (most common in New Zealand) or “pak-a(h)-pu” (most common in Australia).
-In London (particularly centered around the Chinese community in Pennyfields, Poplar) it was referred to as “puk-a-pu” or “puk-a-poo”, and in South Africa “pa-ka-pu”.[@TheBantuInTheCity
+In London (particularly centered around the Chinese community in Pennyfields, Poplar) it was referred to as “puk-a-pu” or “puk-a-poo”, and in South Africa “pa-ka-pu”.[@TheBantuInTheCity p.
-p.
 423] Other variants are “pak-a-peu”,[@PakAPeuAtLawrence] “puck-a-pu”, “pukka-poo”, or “pac-a-poo”.
 In Macau it is given with the Portugeuse romanization of “pacapio”, which remains standard in current usage.
-In the USA it became at first “boc hop bu”[@NYTimes18870127] before picking up one of the aforementioned names, but in Hawaiʻi it was referred to as “pakapio”.[@Pakapio]
+In the USA it became at first “boc hop bu”[@NYTimes18870127] before picking up a variety of the other names, but in Hawaiʻi it was referred to as “pakapio”.[@Pakapio]

 While the specifics vary, the play of the game is simple: each player purchases one or more tickets upon which they mark some set of characters out of the